 Gonadotropin medications are excreted from the body and will leave no long lasting effects on the menstrual cycle.
 Subsequent cycles should return to their usual pattern prior to medication administration.
 Alcohol and tobacco should be avoided during a stimulation cycle.
 You should inform the nurse of any medications (prescription or over the counter) or herbal remedy supplements you are taking.
 Generally, the use of herbal medications should be discontinued.
 Normal activities and sexual relations may be continued during the period of ovarian stimulation during a non IVF cycle.
 Specific instructions are given during an IVF cycle.

 Risks of gonadotropin medications for ovulation induction include hyperstimulation syndrome and multiple pregnancy.
 Hyperstimulation of the ovary is uncommon since estradiol levels and ovarian sonograms are used to closely monitor the stimulation cycle.
 Hyperstimulation of the ovaries is more likely to occur when there are a large number of follicles and the estrogen (E2) level is very high.
 If too many follicles develop or the blood estrogen levels are too high, the gonadotropin cycle will be cancelled to reduce the risk of hyperstimulation or high order multiple pregnancy.
 Symptoms of hyperstimulation include sudden weight gain (3-5 pounds or more), excessive abdominal bloating, and/or pain.
 If you experience any of those symptoms, or have other concerns, call the office you are seen at and ask to speak to one of the nurses.
 Multiple births occur in 25%-30% of patients using gonadotropins.
 Twins occur in about 20-25%, and triplets or more in around 5% of conceptions using gonadotropin therapy.

 Human Chorionic Gonadotropin (hCG)

-Human chorionic gonadotropin (hCG) is required to ripen the follicles and make ovulation occur.
+Human chorionic gonadotropin (hCG) is a fertility medication required to ripen the follicles and make ovulation occur.
 The hCG is available in two forms.
 In the first form, hCG is packaged as 10,000 international units of drug as a dry powder.
 This needs to be dissolved in the diluent provided before the injection can be prepared.
 Only 2 cc of fluid is used for dilution.
-The medication is given between 8:00pm – 10:00pm.
+The fertility medication is given between 8:00pm – 10:00pm.
 In the second formulation, now used more commonly, hCG is available in premixed syringes for subcutaneous administration.